loft-sh/vcluster-docs/CONTRIBUTING.md

 Serves the built website locally.

 Note: Before making a pull request, it's recommended to run `npm run serve` to fix any broken links that may have been introduced.

-## Generate partials for vCluster values

-1. update vcluster repo
-2. run `go run ./hack/schema/main.go`
-3. copy jsonschema from `chart/values.schema.json`
-4. paste into `vcluster-docs/schema.json`
-5. run `./hack/gen-partials.sh`

 ## Style guide